ManzanitaCycles/Manza-v3.4.1/src/privacy/index.md

 If you have any questions about the use of your data, you can email [nick@manzanitacycles.com](mailto:nick@manzanitacycles.com).

-This policy was last updated on: *February 15, 2024*
+This policy was last updated on: *17 October 2024*